 One thing the CRF50 has to its clear advantage is the availability of aftermarket parts and resale value.
 It has simply been around for much longer.

 The secondhand market is decent for the TTR50.
-It has a Kelley Blue Book trade-in value between $615 to $840 (for 5-year old or newer models).
-Listing prices at dealerships range from $1,020 to $1,325 for the same model range.
+It has a Kelley Blue Book trade-in value of around $910 (for 5-year-old or newer models).
+Listing prices at dealerships are around $1,425 for the same model range.

 Final Thoughts on Yamaha TTR50 Specs

-Even though it’s not as popular as the PW50, parts for the bike are widely available and easy to find.
+Even though it’s not as popular as the PW50 shown above, TTR50 parts are also widely available and easy to find.
 PW50 and CRF50 do take the top spots for Best 50cc Dirt Bike.

 Its main advantage is its electric start.
 Take care of the battery, and your kids will definitely get a few years of riding done on this bike.

-Here’s more information on Yamaha TTR50 right on Yamaha’s webite.
+Here’s more information on the 2023 Yamaha TTR50 right on Yamaha’s website.

 FAQs – Frequently Asked Questions on TTR50 Specs